dtlines/neuroshack/README.md

  With the current color-scheme create a page similiar to [Minter](https://prim4t.github.io/neuroshack/Minter/index)

- Commit and comment for suggestions and tips or contact [PRIM4T](https://primat.art) for more info
+ Commit and comment for suggestions and tips or contact [PRIM4T](https://primat.art) / (dtlines)(https://www.github.com/dtlines) for more info

- #
+ # Thanks for visiting